 - Mindfulness-Based Interventions

-Our therapists collaborate with each client to choose an approach to treatment based on your individual needs and goals and create a custom treatment plan with you.
+Our therapists at both our Phoenix and Mesa Clinics, collaborate with each client to choose an approach to treatment based on your individual needs and goals and create a custom treatment plan with you.
 Treatment options for bipolar disorder may include individual counseling, medication, and neurofeedback.

 Bipolar disorder treatment may also integrate self-care and wellness activities such as cold exposure, heat exposure, mindfulness, and physical activity.
 Individuals who commit to bipolar disorder treatment learn how to manage their symptoms and associated mood swings.

-Find Counseling for Bipolar Disorder Treatment in Phoenix, Arizona
+Find Counseling for Bipolar Disorder Treatment in Phoenix & Mesa, Arizona

 If you or your loved one struggle with any symptoms of bipolar disorder, we encourage you to discuss these concerns with a mental health professional.
 Schedule your appointment today to start your healing journey.